Duration of Auli trip – 4 days

 Another option could be to take a bus to Joshimath which runs more frequently from Rishikesh.
 Further, then from Joshimath, there are numerous routes that you can opt – bus or a cab or a cable car.
 The distance between Joshimath and Auli is around 16 KMs.

-If you want best of both the worlds, one option is to reach Joshimath from Rishikesh by following any of the routes – car, shared taxi, buses.
-You can stay here and from Joshimath you can take a cable car that costs INR 700/-.
+If you want the best of both the worlds, one option is to reach Joshimath from Rishikesh by following any of the routes – car, shared taxi, buses (as mentioned above).
+From Joshimath, you can take a cable car that costs INR 700/-.
 The gandola ride is the longest in the whole of Asia and definitely worth the experience.

 Where to Stay